Prototyping

 Introduction

-In previous step you developed an application which can be installed on your customers systems for usage.
-In this step we are going to integrate simple feedback into our executable and re-create the installer.
+In the previous step you developed an application that can be installed on your customers systems for usage.
+In this step we are going to integrate simple feedback into our executable and recreate the installer.

 We want to show you how easy it is to update your application using MeVisLab.